 endscript

-postrotate is operationally and functionally identical to prerotate except that the commands are run after log rotation.
+postrotate is identical to prerotate except that the commands are run after log rotation.